A visa to visit Finland

 - Single-entry visa

-allows the holder to enter Finland once and stay for up to 90 days in any 180-day period.
+allows the holder to enter Finland once

 - Double-entry visa

 allows entry into Finland twice